climate-cooperative/home-energy-assessment-database/README.md

 ### Product Perspective

-The "Residential Home Energy Database & API" is designed to be an integral component within the ecosystem of climate tech and academic research, interfacing seamlessly with existing and future systems, platforms, or initiatives.
+The Home Energy Assessment Database (HEAD) & API is designed to be an integral component within the ecosystem of climate tech and academic research, interfacing seamlessly with existing and future systems, platforms, or initiatives.
 By sourcing data from a comprehensive array of reliable government, association, and private sources, as well as developing proprietary calculations where necessary, the platform ensures high-quality, accurate information.
 The database and API act as a foundational layer, supporting a wide range of applications from home energy audits to climate research projects.

 The platform aggregates and synthesizes dynamic and static data from diverse sources, including but not limited to:

-- Government databases for weather and energy production data.
+- Government databases for climate and energy production data.
 - Association standards for appliance efficiencies.
 - Private sector data for fuel and utility costs.
-- Proprietary logic for solar insolation, heating and cooling, water heating, and energy generation.
+- Building science reviewed formulae for estimation of heating, cooling, water heating, and other forms of energy consumption.

 This aggregation provides a unique, invaluable resource for developers, researchers, and climate entrepreneurs seeking to create tools and solutions in the residential energy sector.